ganglinwu/personal-website-astro/src/content/posts/post-6.md

 Think of the database connections as the fleet of vehicles sitting in our carpark lots.

+### The Connection Pool: Your Fleet Management

 - The fleet is analogous to the connection pool that is set up for us when we instantiate sql.DB type

-  - each vehicle is capable of "Get groceries", just like we will use a connection to run a query.
+  - Each vehicle is capable of "Get groceries", just like we will use a connection to run a query
-  - bonus, sql.DB is concurrent safe!
+  - Bonus: sql.DB is concurrent safe!

+### Establishing Connections: Vehicle Registration

-- To establish a connection, we have to establish TCP/IP and even TLS, and then authenticate into RDBMS(in this case psql)
+- To establish a connection, we have to establish TCP/IP and even TLS, then authenticate into RDBMS (in this case PostgreSQL)

-  - it is not uncommon for connections to be kept open so that we can use it for another Query
+  - It is not uncommon for connections to be kept open so that we can use it for another query
-  - analogy: we keep our vehicles registered with the warehouse so we can still access it
+  - Analogy: we keep our vehicles registered with the warehouse for months/years, to reduce overheads of stringent checks and lengthy approval process

+### Concurrent Safety: One Vehicle, One Trip

-- to be concurrent safe, under the hood database/sql uses goroutines to launch different connections for separate queries
+- To be concurrent safe, under the hood database/sql uses goroutines to launch different connections for separate queries

-  - each vehicle is used for one specific trip of "Get groceries"
+  - Each vehicle is used for one specific trip of "Get groceries"
-  - we do not batch multiple "Get groceries" to 1 vehicle
+  - We do not batch multiple "Get groceries" to 1 vehicle
-  - we do not split one trip of "Get groceries" over multiple vehicles
+  - We do not split one trip of "Get groceries" over multiple vehicles

+### Query Results: Unloading the Goods

-- when the query returns the results in \*sql.Row(s) type
+- When the query returns the results in \*sql.Row(s) type:

-  - analogy: our vehicle has returned from the warehouse and now let's unload the goods
+  - Analogy: our vehicle has returned from the warehouse and now let's unload the goods
   - We use Scan() method to "unload the goods"
   - If all goes well, everything from the truck is unloaded, it is ready for another trip to warehouse
-    - If too much time has past, we might cancel the registration with warehouse and let our vehicle rest
-    - In database terms: connection has outlived the ConnMaxLifetime and will be reset.
-  - If something goes wrong
+  - If something goes wrong:
-    - best practice: "load up whatever that has already been unloaded" and return everything to the warehouse (a.k.a rolling back transaction)
+    - Best practice: "load up whatever that has already been unloaded" and return everything to the warehouse (a.k.a rolling back transaction)
-    - non-best practice: "let's just clear out our truck so that it can prepare for next trip" (calling Rows.Close())
+    - Non-best practice: "let's just clear out our truck so that it can prepare for next trip" (calling Rows.Close())

+### The Connection Lifecycle

-- an important distinction is that our goods sit atop the vehicles
+- An important distinction is that our goods sit atop the vehicles

-  - also the vehicle can "outlive" the goods, in the sense that once the goods are unloaded we can use the vehicle for the next "Get groceries" trip
+  - The vehicle can "outlive" the goods, in the sense that once the goods are unloaded we can use the vehicle for the next "Get groceries" trip
-  - likewise \*sql.Row(s) are tied to a connection, but usually the latter will outlive the former.
+  - Likewise \*sql.Row(s) are tied to a connection, but usually the latter will outlive the former

+### What Happens Without Rows.Close()?

-- so if we don't call \*sql.Rows.Close()
+- So if we don't call \*sql.Rows.Close():
-  - The truck would still have goods inside, it will perpetually stay at the loading bay and would not be available.
+  - The truck would still have goods inside, it will perpetually stay at the loading bay and would not be available
   - In database terms: this connection will not return to your pool
   - If this happens over time, all connections will be exhausted and the application comes to a halt!